davebrny/in-line-calculator/readme.md

 #### How do you use it?

-Press the grave key (backtick) to activate the calculator, type out an equation, then use one of the two end keys to calculate it
+Press the equals key to activate the calculator, type out an equation, then use one of the two end keys to calculate it

 ```
-`5p5
+=5p5
 ```

 The &nbsp; <kbd>**=**</kbd> &nbsp; key deletes the equation and pastes the answer: